 The City's major enterprise funds are the Sewer, Water, and Sanitation Funds.
 Enterprise funds are handled in the same manner as governmental funds, with the intent to ensure the strength of these funds.
-During 2021, the City had negative fringe benefit expense in certain Enterprise Funds, due to significant OPEB and pension liability decreases.
-See Note 14 for more information.

-The Sewer Fund had operating income and an increase in net position for 2021.
+The Sewer Fund had operating income and an increase in net position for 2022.
 Operating revenues continue to be sufficient to cover operating costs.